 10. NUMBER OF MEETINGS OF THE BOARD AND AUDIT COMMITTEE

-During the year 7 (Seven) Board Meetings and 4 (Four) Audit Committee Meetings wereconvened and held.
+During the year 4 (Four) Board Meetings and 4 (Four) Audit Committee Meetings wereconvened and held.
 The details of these meetings are given in the Corporate GovernanceReport.
 The intervening gap between the Meetings was within the period prescribed underthe Companies Act 2013.

-ii) They had selected such accounting policies and applied them consistently and madejudgments and estimates that were reasonable and prudent so as to give a true and fairview of the state of affairs of the Company at the end of the financial year and of theprofit or loss of the Company for the year under review;
+ii) The Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at March 31 2020 and of the profit ofthe Company for the year ended on that date;

-iii) They had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;
+iii) The Directors have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of the Act for safeguardingthe assets of the Company and for preventing and detecting fraud and other irregularities;

-iv) They had prepared the annual accounts for the financial year ended 31stMarch 2019 on a going concern' basis;
+iv) The Directors have prepared the annual accounts on a going concern basis;

-vi) They had devised proper system to ensure compliance with the provisions of allapplicable laws and that such systems were adequate and operating effectively.
+vi) The Directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems are adequate and operating effectively.

 14. NOMINATION AND REMUNERATION POLICY

 The Company has framed a Nomination and Remuneration Policy pursuant to Section 178 ofthe Companies Act 2013 and Regulation 19(4) of SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 (Specified in Part D of the Schedule II).
 The detailedNomination & Remuneration Policy is also available on the website of the Company at www.paramountcables.comunder Investor Relations Section.